-Varicella is a common, highly infectious, vaccine-preventable, disease mainly affecting children.
+Varicella is a common, acute, and highly infectious, vaccine-preventable, disease mainly affecting children.
 Although varicella is a mild self-limiting febrile illness, severe complications can occur.
-Approximately 96% of those who are exposed to the VZV and are not immune, through prior infection or vaccination, will develop the disease.
-(4) The annual incidence of varicella in EU/EEA countries typically approximates the annual birth cohort; (1) the total number of births in Ireland in 2020 was approximately 56,000.
-(2)
+Approximately 96% of those exposed to VZV and who are not immune, through prior infection or vaccination, will develop the disease.(4) The annual incidence of varicella in EU/EEA countries typically approximates the annual birth cohort;(1) the total number of births in Ireland in 2021 was approximately 58,500.(2)

-Four vaccines are licensed and marketed in Europe to prevent primary VZV infection, of which one is currently marketed for use in Ireland: the monovalent vaccines Varivax® (marketed in Ireland), produced by MSD, and Varilrix®, produced by GSK, and the quadrivalent MMRV vaccines, ProQuad®, produced by MSD and Priorix-Tetra®, produced by GSK.
+Currently, there are four vaccines authorised for vaccination against varicella in Europe: the monovalent vaccines VARIVAX® (marketed in Ireland), produced by MSD, and Varilrix®, produced by GSK, and the quadrivalent MMRV vaccines, ProQuad®, produced by MSD and Priorix-Tetra®, produced by GSK.
 The vaccines differ in terms of recommended dosing intervals, interchangeability and co-administration with other vaccines.

-Following the first licensing of the monovalent varicella vaccine in the 1980s, the USA became the first country to license the monovalent vaccine for universal routine vaccination of persons aged at least 12 months in 1995.
-Germany was the first country in Europe to recommend nationwide universal childhood varicella vaccination in 2004.
-Approval for the quadrivalent MMRV vaccine followed in 2005 in the USA and in 2006 in Europe.
-Over this time, the number of countries that have introduced funded universal childhood varicella vaccination programmes has continued to grow, and now includes nine EU/EEA countries as well as Australia, Canada and New Zealand among others.
+Following the first licensing of the monovalent varicella vaccine in the 1980s, the USA became the first country to license the monovalent vaccine for universal routine vaccination of persons aged at least 12 months in 1995.(36) Germany was the first country in Europe to recommend nationwide universal childhood varicella vaccination in 2004.(37) Approval for the quadrivalent MMRV vaccine followed in 2005 in the USA(38) and in 2006 in Europe.(39) Over this time, the number of countries that have introduced funded universal childhood varicella vaccination programmes has continued to grow, and now includes nine EU/EEA countries as well as Australia, Canada and New Zealand among others.
 However the vaccination programmes in these countries are heterogeneous and differ according to the recommended dosing schedule, type of varicella vaccine(s), age at which the first dose is recommended and the interval between doses where a two-dose schedule is in place.